Traveling to Iceland by Cruise Ship

 Saudarkrokur Harbor

-The town of Saudakrokur in the historic Skagafjordur fjord welcomes a small number of cruise ships each year.
+The town of Saudarkrokur in the historic Skagafjordur Fjord is a rare stop but welcomes a small number of cruise ships each year.
 This area is steeped in history and was the setting for many iconic events in the medieval Icelandic sagas.

 Stykkisholmur Harbor

 While in town, you can visit the Norwegian House, a historic museum showcasing local culture, and the Library of Water, an art installation featuring columns of melted glacier water.
-To take in the town's nature, visit the Sugandisey cliff, which offers great views of the harbor and surrounding area.
+To take in the town's nature, visit the Sugandisey Cliff, which offers great views of the harbor and the surrounding area.

-There are also some unique experiences available, such as this two-hour seafood boat tour, where you'll be able to try scallops directly from the ocean.
-If you have a full day, then you can go explore the isolated Flatey island by taking the ferry from Stykkisholmur.
+There are also some unique experiences available, such as this two-hour seafood boat tour, where you can try scallops directly from the ocean.
+If you have a full day, then you can go explore the isolated Flatey Island by taking the ferry from Stykkisholmur.
 It’s a truly special place to visit!

 Westman Islands Harbor